 - Class III, private pilot.
 This is renewed every five years for those under 40 and every two years or older.

-Recreational Pilots, a new class of pilots may fly smaller airplanes, carry one passenger, within 50 miles of their home base and only fly during the day in good weather.
+Recreational Pilots, a new class of pilots, may fly smaller airplanes and carry one passenger within 50 miles of their home base, and only fly during the day in good weather.
 This is a good choice if you are interested in fun flying.
 This class of aviators does not require a flight physical but must be qualified to hold a diver's license.
 Unfortunately, if you have applied for a flight physical but have been found to be not medically qualified then you are not eligible to be a recreatioal pilot.